-As of March 31, 2020, the Company maintains the 2017 Equity Incentive Plan ("2017 EIP").
-The 2017 EIP reserved 4,173,554 shares of common stock for the grant of various classes of nonqualified stock options, restricted stock units, market and performance condition-based share units and other forms of equity-based compensation.
+As of March 31, 2021, the Company maintains the 2017 Equity Incentive Plan ("2017 EIP").
+The 2017 EIP reserved 4,173,554 shares of common stock for the grant of various classes of nonqualified stock options, restricted stock units, market condition-based on total shareholder return ("TSR") and performance condition-based share units ("PSU") and other forms of equity-based compensation.
 Shares subject to any awards that expire without being exercised or that are forfeited or settled in cash shall again be available for future grants of awards under the 2017 EIP.
 Shares subject to stock option or stock appreciation right awards, that have been retained by the Company in payment or satisfaction of the exercise price and any applicable tax withholding obligation of such awards, shall not be available for future grant under the 2017 EIP.

-As of March 31, 2020, 3,593,817 shares are available for future grants.
+As of March 31, 2021, 3,206,045 shares are available for future grants.
 The Company's management equity incentive plans are intended to provide an incentive to employees and non-employee directors of the Company to remain in the service of the Company and to increase their interest in the success of the Company in order to promote the long-term interests of the Company.
 The plans seek to promote the highest level of performance by providing an economic interest in the long-term performance of the Company.
 The Company settles employee share-based compensation awards with newly issued shares.